sabdalah/sabdalah/README.md

  If you came here then you are either my instructor, someone I sent my resumee to, or a random person in passing, to which I have to say that is quite impressive.
 None the less, welcome.
-Since you're here and since this is my space I am going to tell you a little bit about myself, if you don't care about that just go through my repos [which are currently unavailable but will be once I get this front page up] And yes this will be a lengthy piece because I like to talk about my journey into the compsci universe.
+Since you're here and since this is my space I am going to tell you a little bit about myself, if you don't care about that just go through my repos [which are currently still being created] And yes this will be a lengthy piece because I like to talk about my journey into the compsci universe.

 ##  My background story